BasilOmsha/Project_Birdnest/README.md

 - Add the data to the databas ✔
 - Keep only the drones that are violating ✔
 - Compare the distances each pilot has and keeping the closest distance recorded ✔
-- Read all the remainig data from the db parse it into JSON ans send it to the client ✔
+- Read all the remainig data from the db, parse it into JSON and send it to the client ✔
 - Delete 10 minutes old data by comparing the drones timestamps the current timestamp ✔

 ## In progress ⏲